-Awarded a Garden merit by the RHS as it is excellent in the garden or containers Mammoth Yellow certainly lives up to its name.
+Crocus Mammoth Yellow AGM was awarded a Garden merit by the RHS as it is excellent in the garden or containers.
+Crocus Mammoth Yellow AGM certainly lives up to its name.
 Top grade bulbs supplied (9/10+) so you will get the largest blooms possible.

 Large flowering or Dutch crocus are the taller flowering of the crocuses we offer.